-Shawn Zembles, DNP, RN, CEN, CCRN, ACNS-BC
+Shawn Zembles, DNP, APRN, CEN, CCRN, ACNS-BC

 Clinical Assistant Professor